colinfitzpatrick/cloudhub-notifications/README.md

 # cloudhub-notifications
 Create Mac OS notifications for cloud hub events

-- Create Mac OS X notifications from Mulesoftcloudhub notifications events.
+- Create Mac OS X notifications from Mulesoft's Cloudhub notifications events.

 - To use, add your username and password to monitor.sh and run.